-OK so, if you don’t have it already, the first thing to do is to get the Yoast SEO plugin.
+If you don’t have it already, the first thing to do is to get the Yoast SEO plugin.
 You get the plugin in the exact same way you get any free plugin: Go to your WordPress dashboard.
-Hover over PLUGINS on the left-hand side and then ADD NEW.
+Hover over PLUGINS on the left-hand side and then select ADD NEW.
 Type YOAST into the search box in the top right and then INSTALL NOW and ACTIVATE.

 How do you set up the Yoast SEO plugin?

 Once you have installed and activated the Yoast SEO plugin, you will now see a new section in the black panel on your WordPress dashboard called SEO.
 Click that to access the settings.

 Most of the setup is done for you and so I strongly advise that you don’t touch anything you don’t understand, as you may cause yourself SEO problems by doing so!